zmillman/style-guide/README.md

 ## [CoffeeScript](coffeescript.md)

-CoffeeScript is used for application development, component libraries, scripts, and quick prototypes.
-We generally beleive that CoffeeScript is more productive to read and write than JavaScript.
+CoffeeScript is used for application development, component libraries, scripts, quick prototypes, and tests.
+We generally believe that CoffeeScript is more productive to read and write than JavaScript.
 Therefore, we use it for large code bases that change quickly.

 ## [JavaScript](javascript.md)